Allen & Overy values your privacy and cares about the way in which your personal information is treated.

 If you receive marketing communications from us and no longer wish to do so, you may unsubscribe at any time by sending an email to firstname.lastname@example.org.

-Meetings, events and seminars
+Meetings, Events and Seminars

-We will collect and process personal information about you in relation to your attendance at our offices or at an event or seminar organised by Allen & Overy or its business partners.
+We will collect and process personal information about you in relation to your attendance at our offices or at an event, training or seminar organised by Allen & Overy or its business partners.
 We will only process and use special categories of personal information about your dietary or access requirements in order to cater for your needs and to meet any other legal or regulatory obligations we may have.
 We may share your information with IT and other service providers or business partners involved in organising or hosting the relevant event.

 Legal and other services

 We collect, create, hold and use personal information in the course of and in connection with the services we provide to our clients.
 We will process identification and background information as part of our business acceptance, finance, administration and marketing processes, including anti-money laundering, conflict, reputational and financial checks.
-We will also process personal information provided to us by or on behalf of our clients for the purposes of the work we do for them.
+We will also process personal information provided to us by or on behalf of our clients or generated by us for the purposes of the work we do for them.
 The information may be disclosed to third parties to the extent reasonably necessary in connection with that work.
 Please also see ‘Who we share your personal information with’ and ‘Which countries we transfer your personal information to’ below.

 On what basis we use your personal information